ga4gh/va-spec/schema/profiles/def/AssayVariantEffectFunctionalClassificationStatement.rst

       - The assay that is evaluated for the variant effect. (e.g growth in haploid cell culture protein stability in fluorescence assay)
    *  - classification
       - :ref:`Coding` | :ref:`IRI`
-      - 1..1
+      - 0..1
-      - The classification of the variant effect in the assay.
+      - The functional classification of the variant effect in the assay.
    *  - specifiedBy
       - :ref:`Method` | :ref:`IRI`
       - 0..1
-      - The method that specifies the classification of the variant effect in the assay.
+      - The method that specifies the functional classification of the variant effect in the assay.